 It’s definitely not hard to miss the Pinnacle@Duxton, especially if you’re walking along Duxton or Keong Saik.
 This goliath residential building is a 50-storey giant that is home to two of the world’s longest sky gardens.

-But don’t just admire the building from afar, you can actually visit the top sky garden on the 50th floor which is open to the public between 9am to 9pm daily, except during special events for a S$6 fee per person per day.
+But don’t just admire the building from afar, it’s actually one of those hidden places to visit in Singapore that can be accessed by the general public.
+Yup, you can actually visit the top sky garden on the 50th floor which is open to the public between 9am to 9pm daily, except during special events for a S$6 fee per person per day.
 There is a limit of 200 people per day though, so it’s best to go early.
 If you’re looking for things to do in Singapore that not many people know about, this is it.
 Visit their website for more information on where to enter.

 Indulge in a cup of artisanal ice cream